queilawithaQ/documentation/_basic/continuous-deployment/deployment-to-heroku.md

 If this URL requires **basic auth** please enter: `http://YOUR_USERNAME:YOUR_PASSWORD@YOUR_URL`

 #### Post-deploy Command
 You can specify a command to run post-deployment.
-The dynos will be restarted after running.
 This can be useful for running migrations or other commands that need to be run on each deploy.

 #### Check app URL
 This will enable your build to check the URL of your application to make sure that it is up.